Table of Contents

 Some sponsors require notification when any information is accepted for publication or if any sale or public use is planned by the University.

-Process: Read your award documents and the Notice of Grant Award sent by SPA to determine exactly what information must be disclosed and how it is to be disclosed.
-If necessary, contact your SPA grant administrator.
+Process: Read the award documents and the Notice of Grant Award sent by SPA to determine exactly what information must be disclosed and how it is to be disclosed.
+If necessary, contact the appropriate SPA grant administrator.

 Deadline: Promptly upon notification of acceptance.